jupyterhub/jupyterhub/docs/source/troubleshooting.md

 among them may use the admin interface (not necessary, unless you need to do things like inspect other users' servers or modify the user list at runtime).

-### What to do when JupyterHub Docker container is not accessible at localhost?
+### JupyterHub Docker container is not accessible at localhost

 Even though the command to start your Docker container exposes port 8000 (`docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub`),